 Our 8am Sunday service will be the Lord’s Supper Sunday Service.

-If you’re wanting to check out our church we’d really love you to visit us on Saturday at 5pm for a contemporary service with kids’ program and dinner afterwards, or come along on Sunday at 8am for a Prayer Book service.
+If you’re wanting to check out our church we’d really love you to visit us on Saturday at 5pm for a contemporary service with kids’ program and dinner afterwards.
+Our youth group ‘Alive’ is taking a break for the holidays, and will return next week.
+Or come along on Sunday at 8am for a Prayer Book service.

 See you at 5pm this Saturday or 8am this Sunday, God willing!

 The Mobile Community Pantry (MCP) began at Oak Flats Anglican in February this year.
 It is a collaboration with Anglicare to provide low-cost groceries to those who need it most.
 And judging by the response it is a service that is being well received by the community.

 Every fortnight, on a Thursday, a van from the MCP arrives at the church loaded with top quality groceries, that for some reason the major supermarket chains want off their shelves.
 This food can be sold to those who come to the church.
 Each individual is able to choose how to fill up a bag or two from the van.
 The cost is $10 a bag but the value is well in excess of $60.
 This represents a massive saving for those who come, but also offers them the opportunity to pay for the goods – and people really seem to like the way this works.